Haydar Mirza Safavi: Biography

 The 16th-century Chehel Sotun palace in Qazvin, where Haydar Mirza Safavi resided.

 Haydar Mirza was the son of Tahmasp I and Sultanzadeh Khanum, a Georgian noblewoman.
 His mother was a sister of the Georgian converts Aman Beg (an influential nobleman) and Ali Khan Beg.

 On 18 October 1574, Tahmasp I became ill.
 During his illness, he was twice close to death, but had not chosen a successor.
 In response the main chieftains of the Qizilbash met to discuss who should be the successor.
-The Ustalju clan, and the Shaykhavand clan (who were related to the Safavid family) favoured Haydar Mirza.
+The Ustajlu clan, and the Sheykhavand family (who were related to the Safavid family) favoured Haydar Mirza.
 The Georgians also supported him, since his mother was Georgian.

 The Rumlu, Afshar and Qajar clans favoured Ismail Mirza Safavi, who was jailed in the Qahqaheh Castle.
 Tahmasp's daughter Pari Khan Khanum also favoured Ismail Mirza.
 While Tahmasp was still ill, those who supported Haydar Mirza sent a message to the castellan of Qahqaheh Castle, named Khalifa Ansar Qaradghlu.
 They requested him to have Ismail Mirza killed.
 However, Pari Khan Khanum managed to find out about it and told Tahmasp about the plot.
-Tahmasp, who still favoured Ismail Mirza because of the courage he had had shown in battles with the Ottoman Empire, sent Afshar musketeers to the Qahqaheh Castle to protect him.
+Tahmasp, who still favoured Ismail Mirza because of the courage he had shown in battles with the Ottoman Empire, sent Afshar musketeers to the Qahqaheh Castle to protect him.
 Two months later, Tahmasp recovered from what has seemed to be his life-threatening illness.
 However, two years later, on 14 May 1576, he died in Qazvin.
 Haydar Mirza was the only son who was with him when he died, and thus the following day, he announced that he was to be the new king.
 Normally, some Qizilbash tribes would guard the royal palace and take turns with others.
 Unfortunately for Haydar Mirza, on that day all the Qizilbash guards were either from the Rumlu, Afshar, Qajar, Bayat, or the Dorsaq tribe — all loyal supporters of Ismail Mirza.